Introduction To Quadratic Functions Edgenuity Quiz Answers

 f(x) = a(x - h)² + k

 where (h, k) are the coordinates of the vertex.
-This form is useful for graphing and analyzing the quadratic function easily.
+Which means this form is useful for graphing and analyzing the quadratic function easily.
 Converting from standard form (ax² + bx + c) to vertex form often involves completing the square.

 Applications of Quadratic Functions